anton-jeran/FAST-RIR/README.md

-# NN-DAS
+# NN-DAG
-This is the official implementation of our Real-time neural-network-based diffuse acoustic simulator.
+This is the official implementation of our Real-time neural-network-based diffuse acoustic generator.
 Our model is inspired by [**StackGAN**](https://github.com/hanzhanggit/StackGAN-Pytorch) architecture.

 ## Requirements